-What Happens If a Person Lies to the Other Person When Negotiating a Deal?
+What Happens If a Person Lies to the Other Person When Negotiating a Contract?

 The Tort of Deceit Occurs When a Person Knowingly or Recklessly Makes False Statements With Intention That Another Person Will Rely On the Misinformation and Indeed the Misinformation Is Relied Upon With Resulting Harm.